usa-npn/gridded_models/README.md

 7. Use the daily tmin/tmax rasters to generate daily spring index first leaf and first bloom rasters for three different species.
 Import these rasters into postgis.
 8. Use the individual species first leaf and first bloom rasters to generate averaged over species first leaf and first bloom rasters.
 Import these rasters into postgis.
 9. For each of the first leaf and first bloom rasters created, generated an anomaly raster calculated using a historic 30 year average set of rasters (one per day of year) generated from the populate_30yr_averages.py script.
 These historic averages are based on PRISM daily tmin/tmax data.
+10. The accumulated growing degree day data is imported into a Mysql database along with retrieved [Climate Reference Network Station] (http://www.rcc-acis.org/) accumulated growing degree day data where it is used to estimate uncertainty.

 ## Getting Started